apache/druid-website-src/druid-powered.md

 ## Alibaba

+Druid is widely used in different business units of Alibaba Group.

-At Alibaba Search Group, we use Druid for real-time analytics of users' interaction with its popular e-commerce site.
+- At Alibaba Search Group, Druid is used to power real-time analytics of users' interaction with its popular e-commerce site.

+- At Alibaba Cloud, [Druid](https://www.alibabacloud.com/help/doc-detail/72987.htm) powers its [E-MapReduce](https://www.alibabacloud.com/help/doc-detail/201882.htm) cloud service, which is a big data platform based on open source engines such as Hadoop.

+- At its Local Services Business Unit, Druid is responsible for realtime application performance monitoring and alerting.

+Also in

 ## Allegro